-Students and faculty each have responsibility for maintaining an appropriate learning environment.
+Both students and faculty are responsible for maintaining an appropriate learning environment in all instructional settings, whether in person, remote, or online.
 Those who fail to adhere to such behavioral standards may be subject to discipline.
 Professional courtesy and sensitivity are especially important with respect to individuals and topics dealing with race, color, national origin, sex, pregnancy, age, disability, creed, religion, sexual orientation, gender identity, gender expression, veteran status, political affiliation or political philosophy.
-Class rosters are provided to the instructor with the student's legal name.
-I will gladly honor your request to address you by an alternate name or gender pronoun.
-Please advise me of this preference early in the semester so that I may make appropriate changes to my records.
-For more information, see the policies on classroom behavior and the Student Code of Conduct.
+For more information, see the policies on classroom behavior and the Student Conduct & Conflict Resolution policies.